 The charge for audit courses is the same as for credit courses.
 Courses audited may not later be used for credit by examination, nor may they be transferred to credit courses after the end of the course change period.
-Individuals interested in auditing a Rollins course must complete the admission process and officially register for the course.
 Although the tuition fee is the same for credit courses, audit hours do not count toward eligibility for federal financial aid.
+Students wishing to Audit a course, must submit an Audit request form to their ADAP.